 - Best for: Activewear and lightweight jersey programs needing technical finishing.
 Particularly strong on yoga, running, and athleisure cuts that need stretch recovery and seam durability.

-- Differentiator: Genuine activewear expertise is rare in Portugal (most factories specialize in cotton-based knits).
+- What makes them different: Genuine activewear expertise is rare in Portugal (most factories specialize in cotton-based knits).
 Anglotex is one of the few that handles polyester blends, recycled performance fabrics, and bonded seams to a high standard.

 8. IBL Clothing (Inspired By Legends)